Bridging the gap between shop floor and ERP

 The added value: From gut feeling to data-driven control

-Through seamless integration, concrete advantages arise:
+Through seamless integration, concrete advantages emerge:

 • a smarter production planning based on current machine availability and a faster reaction to unplanned downtimes